List of Xanth characters

-The following is a list of characters in the Xanth series by Piers Anthony.
+The following is a list of characters in the Xanth series of fantasy genre novels by Piers Anthony (b.
+1934).

-Major Characters
+Major characters

 Magicians

-The Magicians of Xanth are a subset of fictional characters from the Xanth series of fantasy genre novels by Piers Anthony (b.
-1934).
-The Magicians are usually humans.
-They possess powerful magical abilities, and so are the only humans who are able to take the role of King of Human Xanth.
-Magicians who are female may be called Sorceresses, but the may not become king.
-This article describes the Magicians of Xanth, who are listed alphabetically.
+The Magicians of are a subset of fictional characters in the series.
+They are usually humans and possess powerful magical abilities.
+As such, they are the only humans able to take the role of King of Human Xanth.
+While this role previously could not be held by Sorceresses (female Magicians), they were later allowed to become Kings of Xanth.

-Aeolus

-Aeolus was delivered in 949.
-He became the eighteenth King of Human Xanth in 971, succeeding Humfrey.
-His talent was the control the weather.
-When he died in 1042, he was succeeded by Trent.

 Arnolde

 Arnolde, a rare centaur magician, is introduced in Centaur Aisle.
 Initially, his talent is described as the ability to generate an aisle of magic around his body when he is in Mundania.
 When Arnolde is ninety, his magic is discovered and he is banished from Centaur Isle by his fellow centaurs.
 Arnolde is well regarded by humans; his magical ability enabled the rescue of King Trent and Queen Iris from a Mundanian prison.
 He is an acting-king during the reign of Trent.

 In Night Mare, when Arnolde is ninety-eight, he is for a short time, a centaur king.
 During his reign, he declares that Sorceresses are merely female Magicians, and therefore eligible to serve as Kings of Xanth.
 In Golem in the Gears, Arnolde reveals that when he carries reverse wood, he is able to create an aisle of non-magic in Xanth.
 The true nature of Arnolde's talent is revealed in Currant Events.